verystealthy/magtag_stock_tracker/README.md

 * Market Open / Closed
 * Neopixels are green / red if the Percent Change is positive / negative.

-The background changes if the stonk is up or down from the previous opening price.
+The background changes if the stonk is up or down from the previous trading day closing price.

 Just change the "symbols" list to reflect your portfolio.